Quilt Museum Galleries

 The following supplies and books are available from the Museum Shop:

-Protecting Your Quilts Owner's Guide: A Guide for Quilt Owners.
-Paducah, KY: American Quilter's Society, 1996.
+The AQS Guide to Quilt Care.
+Paducah, KY: American Quilter's Society, 2011.

 Quilt Appraisals consist of a description of the quilt in terms of pattern, fabrics, techniques, quality of construction, condition, confirmation of information known by the current owner, replacement value and an approximate date of quilt.
 They are a great opportunity for people to learn more about a family treasure for estate planning or to verify the value for insurance purposes.